radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

    }
    ```

-4. **Health Check Probes**: Kubernetes itself can act as a client by performing health and readiness checks on the Universal Control Plane.
+2. **Health Check Probes**: Kubernetes itself can act as a client by performing health and readiness checks on the Universal Control Plane.

-5. **Metrics Scrapers**: If metrics are enabled, Prometheus or other monitoring tools can scrape metrics from the Universal Control Plane.
+3. **Metrics Scrapers**: If metrics are enabled, Prometheus or other monitoring tools can scrape metrics from the Universal Control Plane.

 ## Trust Boundaries

-We have a few different trust boundaries for the UCP component:

-- **Kubernetes Cluster**: The overall environment where the UCP component operates and receives requests from the clients.
-- **Namespaces within the Cluster**: Logical partitions within the cluster to separate and isolate resources and workloads.

-The UCP component lives inside the `radius-system` namespace in the Kubernetes cluster where it is installed.
-Other components of Radius like Controller, Deployment Engine, Dashboard, and Applications RP also live in the same namespace.
+### Trust Model of UCP Clients

+The clients of the UCP include other Radius components like Applications RP, CLI, Controller, Dashboard, and Deployment Engine.
+Most of these clients reside within the same Kubernetes cluster and namespace as the UCP, except for the Radius CLI, which operates outside of the Kubernetes cluster and, therefore, outside of the namespace.

+For clients that are in the same cluster and namespace as the UCP component, we rely on Kubernetes to implement the necessary security measures and establish the required trust boundary.
+For external clients--meaning clients that are outside of this trust boundary--we rely on the host machine's trust boundary and assume that it is not compromised.
+In such cases, proper authentication and authorization are essential to maintain security.

-### Key Points of Namespaces
+### Trust Model of Internal Resource providers

-1. **Isolation of Resources and Workloads**: Different namespaces separate and isolate resources and workloads within the Kubernetes cluster.
-2. **Access Controls and Permissions**: Access controls and other permissions are implemented to manage interactions between namespaces.
-3. **Separation of Concerns**: Namespaces support the separation of concerns by allowing different teams or applications to manage their resources independently, reducing the risk of configuration errors and unauthorized changes.
+Currently, our only resource provider is the Applications RP.
+As mentioned above, the Applications RP lives in the same Kubernetes cluster and namespace as the UCP.
+Therefore, the trust boundaries are defined by the Kubernetes cluster and the namespace within that cluster.

+### Trust Model of External Resource Manages (Azure and AWS)

+The UCP routes user requests to Azure and AWS whenever a resource from those providers is requested.
+In these cases, we rely on Azure and AWS to establish the trust boundary and operate under the assumption that they are secure and trustworthy.

 ## Assumptions